pro-minhaj/bank-project/README.md

-﻿# This project of a Deposit and Withdraw with Total counting project.
+﻿# This project of a Deposit and Withdrawal with Total counting project.